PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 must not be a digit.
 The letters are the ISO-Latin characters A-Z and a-z.
 [4]_

-You can also do several assignments on the same line; for example let’s swap the values of ``a`` and ``b`` :
+You can also do several assignments on the same line; for example let's swap the values of ``a`` and ``b`` :

 ::